doorknob6/pfUI-turtle/README.md

 - Updated the druid and rogue energy tick formula to the one used in Turtle WoW patch 1.18.0.
 - Inserts the druid Moonkin form autoshift in the autoshift module only when the talent has been chosen.
+- Buff indicators on unitframes for priest Champion spells have been added.

 #### Custom skills that have become part of the main Addon